-During Fiscal 2017, the Board of Directors approved two large facility expansion projects in the fast growing Towable segment.
-The Grand Design expansion project began in Fiscal 2017 and is expected to increase units produced midway through Fiscal 2018.
+During Fiscal 2017, our Board of Directors approved two large facility expansion projects in the fast growing Towable segment.
+The Grand Design expansion project consisted of two new production facilities.
+The first was completed in January 2018 and we have seen an increase in units produced during the second quarter of Fiscal 2018.
+The second building in the Grand Design expansion project is expected to be completed in the third quarter of Fiscal 2018.
 The facility expansion in the Winnebago-branded Towable division is expected to be completed in early Fiscal 2019.